Frequently Asked Questions on being an EcoFeminist Entrepreneur!

 Most people would like to work at a job or a business that helps to make the world a little bit better.
 However, progressives often see business and capitalism as part of the problem rather than part of the solution to the world's myriad problems.
 We would beg to differ!

-Yoga is a harmony between mind, body and spirit.
+Yoga is a harmony between mind, body, and spirit.
 Yoga devotees enjoy their practice on a personal level.
 But it is very hard to go beyond the personal.
-We often see yoga practitioners who struggle with their ideals and simply paying the rent.
+We often see yoga practitioners who struggle with their values and simply paying the rent.
 They want serenity on the inside and serenity on the general.

 Most yoga adepts do not like to think of themselves as actual or potential business people.
 However, one should strive for harmony within and harmony without.
 That is a principal teaching in yoga.
 Not only to be selfishly concerned with one's own development but also about the people and nature that surround you.

-To paraphrase Mahatma Ghandi, one of the most practical ways to ‘be the change’ is to create a business that makes the change.
+To paraphrase Mahatma Gandhi, one of the most practical ways to ‘be the change’ is to create a business that makes the change.

 2) What are the Benefits of being an EcoFeminist Entrepreneur?